WVG: Wagner Variations Generator

 In case the short informations provided in the WVG aren’t enough to get what you can do there, just skim through the article about Umbeziffern.

-I came up with an Wagner variations implementation for d3-geo-projection.
+I came up with implementations of Wagner variations to be used with d3-geo-projection: